Financial-market oriented PSEs

 Impact finance or impact investing

 Impact Finance or Impact Investing is a sub-set of sustainable investment referring to investments made with the intention to generate positive, measurable social and environmental impact alongside a financial return.
-Impact investments can be made in both emerging and developed markets, and target a range of returns from below market to market rate, depending on investors' strategic goals.
+Impact investments can be made in both emerging and developed markets, and target a range of returns from below market to market rate.

 The Global Impact Investing Network (GIIN) estimates the size of the worldwide impact investing market to be USD 1.164 trillion.
 Two thirds of these investments are seeking market rate returns with an additional 18% seeking returns «close to market rate».
 Around 10 %, are invested in private asset impact funds in emerging and frontier markets, of which 9.6% are allocated to Least Developed Countries (LDCs).
 This niche segment, where transparency and benchmarking remain limited, is currently valued at USD 103.7 billion, encompassing 798 funds managed by 468 managers.